kiranikram/GLRM/README.md

 # Usage

 The user should specify a dataset and supervised vs unsupervised to call learn from GLRM. glrm.py contains the class GLRM.
 The experiments folders were used to conduct the experiments as described in analysis.py

+# Future Work

+- Adding efficiency to the optimizers (1) parallelization (2) inner iterations for X and Y updates

+- Loss functions for abstract data types